Business owners and Laser Safety Officers

 Is a safe work environment important to you?

 Do you need an in-house Laser Safety Officer or want to become one?
+Need a medical laser safety program?

 IMPORTANT: OSHA does not certify, accredit or approve any laser safety trainers or training programs.